 Set the time slider to see all the days in each month

-- Ensure your map has at least one temporal layer with configured time properties.
+- Ensure that your map has at least one temporal layer or table with configured time properties.

 - To enable time filtering in the view, click the Enable Time button in the View group on the Time tab.

-- On the Time tab, in the Snapping group, check the Time Snapping option and set the units to Months by expanding the Time Step Interval drop-down list.
+- In the Snapping group, check the Time Snapping option and set the units to Months by expanding the Time Step Interval drop-down list.

-- Set Span to the number of months you want to see at a time.
+- In the Current Time group, set Span to the number of months you want to see at a time.

 For the monthly property sales example, you would set this to 1 month.
 To see quarterly sales, you could set the span to 3 months.

-- In the Current Time group, click the End Included button to switch the end time state to End Excluded .
-This ensures the visible time span includes values less than but not including the end time, meaning it excludes the first day of the next month.
+- In the same group, click the End Included button to switch the end time state to End Excluded .
+This ensures that the visible time span includes values less than but not including the end time, meaning it excludes the first day of the next month.

 - Use the playback controls to step the time slider through the months.